-There are a approximately 23,774 students studying at the University of Delaware (UD), including both undergraduate and graduate students, and UD has seven colleges that offer 149 Bachelor’s degree programs and 132 Master’s degree and 62 doctoral programs.
-The university prides itself in establishing opportunities for student activity and engagement, and offers over 400 different Registered Student Organizations, or clubs, for students to lead and participate in, as well as many events on campus throughout the year.
+There are almost 24,000 students studying at the University of Delaware (UD), including both undergraduate and graduate students.
+At UD, we pride ourselves on establishing opportunities for student activity and engagement.
+There are over 400 different Registered Student Organizations (clubs), for students to lead and participate in.
+There are a variety of events happening on campus every week throughout the year.

-At the UD English Language Institute (ELI), we are known as a “little United Nations”, we teach 550-650 students each session from 30+ countries around the world.
-As part of the College of Arts and Sciences, the ELI aims to help international students to become engaged within UD’s campus.
+At the UD English Language Institute (ELI), we are known as a “little United Nations.”
+We teach 550-650 students each session from 30+ countries around the world.
+As part of the College of Arts and Sciences, we aim to help international students become engaged on campus.
 We encourage our students to interact with American students, to not only help them improve their English language skills, but to also help them integrate into American culture while sharing their own cultures with the community.